Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 This is the copy that will be sent in the text confirmation message.
 By default, this will read “Send this text to subscribe to <organization_name>!”, but you can configure the message content.
 This field allows up to 160 GSM-7 characters (1 message) only.
 Special characters, including emojis, are not valid.

 When someone subscribes via click-to-text form, they will be automatically brought to their messages app with the opt-in message you configure prepopulated.
-They can change this text, but as long as the opt-in keyword is present, they will be added to your default SMS Subscribers list when they confirm their subscription.
+They can change this text, but as long as the opt-in keyword is present, they will be added to the specified list.

 Someone can also provide consent by texting the opt-in keyword (e.g., JOIN) to your SMS sending number.
 To find your SMS sending number(s), navigate to the organization dropdown menu in the upper right-hand corner and then click Account > Settings > SMS.

-In the editor, add a text block with content “Text <subscribe_keyword> to <sending_number>.”
-Be sure to insert an active subscribe keyword and your actual sending number here.
+In the editor, add a text block with content “Text <subscribe_keyword> to <your_sending_number>.”
+Be sure to insert an active subscribe keyword (e.g., JOIN) and your actual sending number here.
 (To find your sending number, navigate to Account > Settings > SMS.)
 Set the block to desktop only.

 Text JOIN to <sending_number>